What should I bring?

 - Click on the Profile tab

-- Select the Residential Management System link in the Housing channel under Changing Your Contract
+- Select the BearPass Card Account Management System link in the Housing channel under Assignment Information

 Decreasing meal plans is allowed before the semester begins or during the first three (3) weeks of a semester only.
 At any time, residents may increase meal plans.

-Second, we have a card access system to make sure that residents can access their building 24 hours a day.
-This card access system prevents people from just walking into our facilities from off the street.
+Second, we have a card access system to make sure that residents can access their building 24-hours a day.
 All exterior doors in our facilities are locked at 7 p.m., and residents must use their access card to gain entrance to their residence halls.
 After 10 p.m., IDs are checked as well, and all guests must be registered and escorted into the building.
-This system, though, needs help as well; residents must confront people trying to “tailgate” into the building.
+This system, is only as good as the residents allow; residents must confront people trying to “tailgate” into the building.
 This means that persons not in possession of an appropriate access card should not be permitted to enter the building without a host.
 Residents need to close doors behind them securely or make the person walk around to the front of the building to make sure they are registered as a guest and escorted by their host.

 Because the University cannot be held accountable for loss, damage or theft of any student's personal property, all students are highly encouraged to purchase "renter's insurance" or to verify adequate coverage on their parent's family insurance.
-For more information regarding residence hall personal property insurance, please visit National Student Services, Inc., Progressive, or College Student Insurance.
-These companies provide competitive personal property insurance coverage for residence hall students.
+Students who live in Monroe Apartments are required to provide proof of renter's insurance.

 Wireless Network Access

-Each residence hall is completely wireless.
-Many academic facilities have wireless hotspots as well.
-To gain access to the wireless network, a wireless network card that supports 802.11b or 802.11g is required.
-Instructions for connecting to University access points are available at: http://resnet.missouristate.edu/wireless/.
+Every residence hall is completely wireless.
+Most academic facilities have wireless hotspots as well.
+Instructions for connecting to University access points are available at: https://resnet.missouristate.edu/help/wireless/.